MarjanRn/chutes-and-ladders/README.md

-# Chute and Ladders Game
+# Chutes and Ladders Game
-This code is an implementation of the classic "Ladders and Chute" Game.
+This code is an implementation of the classic "Ladders and Chutes" Game.
 It simulates 2-4 players and generates proper outputs.

 * there can be 2 to 4 players.
 * the spinner dimensions could be between 1 to 6.